HanTheDestroyer/Sandpile_Simulation/README.md

 Related Numberphile video: https://www.youtube.com/watch?v=1MtEUErz7Gg

 Simulation has to iterate over a grid of size AxB.
 And it has to run until each cell of the mentioned grid has less than four pieces of sand.
 With Python, it becomes very slow even with smaller grid sizes.
-Numba's GPU acceleration can be used here for immense speed gains.
+Numba's jit acceleration can be used here for immense speed gains.

 For a grid of 200x200, with center cell having 5000 pieces of sand, simulation takes following times.